Congressman Rodney Davis' personal and professional life has been dedicated to serving his family, community, and state.

 Despite his busy schedule, Rodney has always put family first.
 In 1995, he married Shannon, his high school sweetheart.
 At age 26, soon after the birth of their daughter, Toryn, Shannon was diagnosed with cancer.
 Drawing on their faith and family for support, Rodney and Shannon faced the devastating diagnosis head-on and prevailed.
 Throughout her treatment, Rodney never missed one of Shannon’s sessions.
 A year after Shannon’s initial diagnosis, they celebrated the birth of their twin sons Griffin and Clark.
 Today, Shannon is a 16-year survivor.
 She has her Masters Degree in Nursing and works in Nursing Administration at Memorial Medical Center in Taylorville.

 The Davis family attends St. Mary’s Church, where Rodney served on the Finance Committee and as Volunteer Athletic Director.
 His other civic activities have included serving as fundraising drive chairman for the Christian County United Way, co-chairing a multimillion dollar YMCA capital fund drive, and serving on Christian County Senior Center Board of Directors.
-In his free time, Rodney coaches Taylorville Junior Football and his sons’ Little League team.
+In his free time, Rodney enjoys watching his sons football games and track meets.

 In the 115th Congress, Rodney will continue to work aggressively to end overspending, address the nation’s skyrocketing debt, and work to improve the economy to provide a better quality of life for the families of Illinois’ 13th Congressional District.